MatthewBareno/poplar-septoria-GWAS/README.md

 vcf errors!

 The vcf file is not formatted correctly
 . i suspect this is due to the java AddOrReplaceReadGroup function not actually adding a read group, but creating a separate read group file.
+This new separate file just contains the read group and not the rest of the genome, so it is lower in overall size.
 I then tried to merge the read group file (.sam format) with the original sam by using [merge](http://www.htslib.org/doc/samtools-merge.html)

 `samtools merge -n ORIGINAL.sam -r READGROUP.sam -o CLEANED.sam`